What is an Inventory Data Feed?

 To answer this question, we’ll need to think about how dropship works and why connecting inventory data is so important.

 In the dropship model as outlined the diagram below, dropship online retailers advertise products for sale on their website that are actually stored in their supplier’s warehouse.
-The supplier sells to this retailer along with many others after the retailer receives and order from a customer.
-As products sell, and inventory quantities decrease with each unit sold, the online retail has no idea if the item has been purchased by other retailers and is now sold out at time of purchase.
-Unless they sync inventory quantities using… an Inventory Feed!
+The supplier sells to this retailer along with many others after the retailer receives an order from a customer.
+As products sell, and inventory quantities decrease with each unit sold, the online retailer has no idea if the item has been purchased by other retailers and is now sold out at the time of purchase.
+Unless they sync inventory quantities using… an inventory feed!

 What is in an Inventory Feed?

 So now that you understand the importance of an inventory data feed, let’s talk a little about what it looks like and what data you can find in it.
-You may have noticed a few three letter acronyms in the diagram above.
-A data feed can come in many different formats and it seems they are always broken down into a three letter acronym.
-They can be a f placed on an
+You may have noticed a few three-letter acronyms in the diagram above.
+A data feed can come in many different formats and it seems they are always broken down into a three-letter acronym.
+They can be a placed on an FTP server.
+They can be simply a XML doc accessed via a direct link.
+You can connect to an API and pull the data needed for the feed.
+Finally one of the more archaic yet extremely common methods in Enterprise Retail is via EDI.

 It is critical to connect to an inventory data feed when selling from dropship suppliers that also sell to other online retailers to avoid running the risk of selling products that are out of stock.
-However it is also beneficial for uploading initial product data and auto-loading new products as they become available in the feed.
-Data feeds can come in all shapes and sizes and can change frequently, so leveraging
+However, it is also beneficial for uploading initial product data and auto-loading new products as they become available in the feed.
+Data feeds can come in all shapes and sizes and can change frequently, so leveraging dropship software that automates the connection to your store and syncing with your supplier can save you a ton of time and headaches along the way.